Soft and Fluffy Sandwich Bread

 - Spray an 8-by-4-inch loaf pan with floured cooking spray (or grease and flour the pan) and place the cylinder in the pan, seam side down.
 Cover with plasticwrap, and allow dough to rise in a warm, draft-free place until doubled, about 60 to 75 minutes.

 - In the last minutes of rising, preheat oven to 350F.
-(If you were using your oven as a warm, draft-free place for rising, take bread out while oven preheats).
 Bake for about 30 minutes or until domed, golden, and puffy.
 When tapped, it should sound hollow.
 The internal temperature should reach 210F.
 Let bread cool in pan for 5 to 10 minutes before turning out onto a wire rack to cool completely before slicing.

 Raisin Bread for Raisin Lovers — A soft, slightly sweet bread that’s packed to the brim with raisins.
 Made entirely by hand, no mixer